 Email marketing is incredibly tough.
 However, if done correctly, they can be as beneficial as they are difficult.
 Many never get the beneficial aspect of email marketing because they’re stopped by the obstacles that come beforehand.
 Customers are constantly bombarded with email every day.
 In the end, they read very few of them.
-In order to be one of the emails that gets opened and actively read, you have to stand out.
-Below, we will go into the biggest reasons why your marketing emails are never read.
+In order to be one of the emails that get opened and actively read, you have to stand out.
+Below, we will go into the email marketing best practices that open emails.

 They seem impersonal